sgolebiewski-intel/vllm/docs/source/automatic_prefix_caching/apc.rst

     sampling_params = SamplingParams(temperature=0, max_tokens=100)

-    # Querying the age of John Doe
+    # Querying the age of John Doe.
     get_generation_time(
         llm,
         sampling_params,
         LONG_PROMPT + "Question: what is the age of John Doe?
 Your answer: The age of John Doe is ", )

-    # Querying the age of Zack Blue
+    # Querying the age of Zack Blue.
     # This query will be faster since vllm avoids computing the KV cache of LONG_PROMPT again.
     get_generation_time(
         llm,